Buckerton/lab-agile-planning/sprint_report_template-2.md

  * Created a *** - Tony CAo

 ## Work Summary (Developer Facing)
-Provide a one paragraph synposis of what your team accomplished this sprint.
-Don't repeat the "What's New" list of features.
-Instead, help the instructor understand how you went about the work described there, any barriers you overcame, and any significant learnings for your team.

 * During this sprint, I focused on implementing the automatic grade average calculation feature for each class in the Grade Tracker.
 This involved integrating assignment-level grade data with the class-level view to compute real-time averages whenever grades were added or updated.
 I collaborated with the team to ensure the feature aligned with our existing data structure and UI design.
 Along the way, I resolved issues with state updates and data flow between components, which improved my understanding of React hooks and modular component communication.